Who is Wolfgang Tillmans?

 In one of his 1995 photos, a sink is dashed with dirty dishes, together with several empty bottles of beer and leftovers of take-out food.
 In another Still Life in Tel Aviv 1999, you get a glimpse of a shift seeming like an open kitchen cabinet.
 It shows one empty plastic Tupperware container balancing on another.
 There’s a lemon that coexists with a half-used garlic head.
 You will also see the corkscrew lies on the side of a small bowl.

-Benjamin Paul, a Ph.D. student, and Tillmans enthusiast said that the artist’s imagery has been contributory to widely renewed interests in modern still life.
+Benjamin Paul, a Ph.D. student and Tillmans enthusiast, said that the artist’s imagery has contributed widely to renewed interests in modern still life.

 Still Life has been displayed as solo shows in London, Tokyo, his hometown Remscheid and several other parts of the world.
 They have as well been exhibited as group exhibitions worldwide.

 Tillmans also became famous for his careful photo installations, as he unconventionally approached them.
-In his exhibitions, he typically uses various sizes and formats, and installs the photos prints under glass, on top of tables, or unframed and taped on walls.
+He typically uses various sizes and formats in his exhibitions and installs the photos prints under glass, on top of tables, or unframed and taped on walls.
 Tillmans usually mounts these exhibitions all alone.
 Still Life became a departure from the usual practice by artists to install exhibitions.